 5.B.
 The institution’s governance and administrative structures promote effective leadership and support collaborative processes that enable the institution to fulfill its mission.

-3. The institution enables the involvement of its administration, faculty, staff, and students in setting academic requirements, policy, and processes through effective structures for contribution and collaborative effort.
+3. Administration, faculty, staff, and students are involved in setting academic requirements, policy, and processes through effective structures for contribution and collaborative effort.

 5.C.
 The institution engages in systematic and integrated planning.